Why Deadlines Are Important for Entrepreneurs

 Remember the three-day, sleepless marathon you did in school just to submit a 20-page term paper on time?
 Or that incredibly manic week at the office when your team needed put in extra time to impress a valued client?

 In these situations, many people get stressed out enough that they begin exhibiting signs of shortened tempers, which can result in poor results for everyone.
 On the flip side, some people just get tunnel vision and do nothing but work towards achieving the goal while neglecting other priorities.
-Such are the gripping effects that deadlines can have on our professional lives.
+Such is the gripping effects that deadlines can have on our professional lives.

 But there’s always a more effective way of doing things.
 Deadlines are easy to hate, but here's why you should love them instead.
 For one, deadlines mean you’re still in the game, that you’re in business.
 More importantly, deadlines can be a source of inspiration, excitement, purpose, and motivation instead of fear and—if your deadlines are strategic.

-Hold You Accountable for Your Own Goals
+Deadlines Keep You Accountable for Goals

 Very few things have the attention-grabbing power of deadlines when it comes to setting a purpose and defining the timeline for anything important that needs to be done.
 Whether a deadline has been set by a customer, manager or yourself, it places all stakeholders on the same page, working towards a common objective.

 If you give yourself a personal deadline, you create a critical metric by which your action (or inaction) may be deemed a failure or a success.
 In these situations, only you have the sole responsibility for the outcome.

 Because the benefits of achieving success by your definition often far outweigh the pitfalls of failure, people who set strategic deadlines tend to work (however grudgingly) towards meeting that deadline.